rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-shallow-rendering" -->
 ## Shallow Rendering

-- The above test fails because `AppComponent` uses components which we have not declared.
+- The above test fails because `AppComponent` uses components which we have not declared
 - We could provide mocks for these components, or do a shallow render by adding the `CUSTOM_ELEMENTS_SCHEMA`

 #####_src/app/app.component.spec.ts_